 What Students Learn by Participating

-What surprised me the most was that these high schoolers — mostly 16 and 17 years old — love the process of engaging with others.
-Since an Ethics Bowl is not adversarial, yet competitive, it seemed to energize the participants to think hard, clearly explain their thoughts and feelings, and find ways to communicate without manipulation or artifice.
+What surprised me the most was that these high schoolers — mostly 16 and 17 years old — seemed to love the process of engaging with others.
+Since an Ethics Bowl is not adversarial, yet competitive, it energized the participants to think hard, clearly explain their thoughts and feelings, and find ways to communicate without manipulation or artifice.
 There was no distraction of cell phones or text messages; they were fully engaged and participating with all their energy and attention.

-I loved asking them questions that I assumed they had not though about; sometimes, it turned out they had given these topics a lot more thought than I had.
+During the judges’ period of questioning, I loved asking them things that I assumed they had not though about; sometimes, it turned out they had given these topics a lot more thought than I had.
 That was a bit of a shock!
-I was delighted to learn from these young people, since they see the world with eyes that have not been dulled over the years.
+I found myself delighted to learn from these young people, since they see the world with eyes that have not been dulled over the years.
 Their vision is still fresh and open.

 Why Does This Matter?